Eve00000/website/content/news/XXXX-XX-XX-mixxx-2_5-released .md

 - the experimental QML Skin is a ‘Player’s Ball’ by Outkast, an appetizer for the future GUI of Mixxx.

 - QT5 will Be Home For Christmas because Mixxx is using [QT6](https://www.qt.io/product/qt6) now, a lot of work has been put in study, preparation, testing, upgrading procedures, adapting routines, dialogs, widgets, libraries.
 Upgrading to QT6 wasn't just sitting "underneath the Mistletoe" but now Mixxx is in "Winter Wonderland".
-"Thank you Santa" Developpers!
+"Thank you Santa" Developers!

 - "Feliz" iOs & WebAssembly : experiments are on-going to run Mixxx on iOs and in a Webbrowser.

 - So many rafactorings have been made, improvements of the code by progressive insight, because of new possibilities in c++ and QT, because of studies in acoustics, user experiences...
 The list is to long to write or make a selection here, it would be failing all contributors, you can find the complete list further in this announcement, full of "Christmas Lights"

 #### So this is Christmas

 "Baby, It's Cold Outside", so our present will be lots of fun exploring this new version.
 You'll need quiet some time to get use to all new features, discover the real possibilities, to get some adapted workflow with new handles.
 Mixxx whishes you a "Wonderful Christmas Time".

 Mic drop, "Light the Candles All Around the World"